 Some companies will be ready, but many more will not.
 The toughest challenge is for small and medium-sized businesses.
 They are constructing or buying new GDPR-compliant systems for the future while struggling with legacy problems and years of stored data.
 The frenzy of activity to hire staff, conduct reviews and buy software brings risks of its own.

 Against this backdrop, the oversight role of boards is crucial.
 Rather than seeing GDPR as a nightmare of box-ticking, they have the opportunity to step back and help embed the perspective, practices and discipline needed to safeguard key company assets and shareholder value.
-By understanding the value of their company’s critical data, and how to protect it, by modeling the right behaviours, and by requesting the right kind of regular reporting, boards can act as a crucial backstop for management and investors.
+By understanding the value of their company’s critical data, and how to protect it, by modeling the right behaviors, and by requesting the right kind of regular reporting, boards can act as a crucial backstop for management and investors.
 Here are three things a progressive Board might do.

 First, Boards should show that both good cyber security and GDPR compliance start not with technology but with fundamental attitudes to personal and critical data.
-Board members are not always the best examples of this culture change, which is why, after system administrators, they are a favourite target of cyber criminals.
-They need to model the right behaviours, as they would for financial or health and safety compliance.
+Board members are not always the best examples of this culture change, which is why, after system administrators, they are a favorite target of cyber criminals.
+They need to model the right behaviors, as they would for financial or health and safety compliance.
 That means acting like a cyber-aware and privacy-aware group, curbing the use of personal and unsecured email, avoiding the downloading of sensitive corporate materials on home devices.
 They should visibly demonstrate the care and discipline in handling data which they want to see rolled out across the company.

 Second, they should not be too busy or too grand to take part in simulation exercises.
 Cyber attacks are novel and disorientating, precisely because they disable the familiar communication channels used for handling a major corporate incident.
 There will be a raft of decisions to be made, from technical remedies and business continuity to communicating with customers and regulators.
 The aftermath of an attack is the worst time for a company to be working out how to make these decisions, who is responsible and how the Board fits in.